Streamlined Application Process Can Help Eligible Credit Unions

 Credit unions can find more information on the NCUA-CDFI Certification Initiative webpage.
 Eighteen federally insured, low-income credit unions already have obtained certification through the streamlined process.

-Low-income credit unions that do not qualify for the streamlined program may still obtain a CDFI certification through the CDFI Fund’s standard application available here (opens new window).
+Low-income credit unions that do not qualify for the streamlined program may still obtain a CDFI certification through the CDFI Fund’s standard application available here (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .

 The NCUA’s Office of Small Credit Union Initiatives fosters credit union development and the effective delivery of financial services for small credit unions, new credit unions, minority depository institutions, and credit unions with a low-income designation.